diagram money concept scaled

 When businesses sell via Amazon, they choose between two distribution methods: Fulfillment by Amazon (FBA) or Fulfillment by Merchant (FBM).

-As a result, the following supply chain links are facilitated, for a fee, on their behalf:
+As a result, the following supply chain links are facilitated for a fee on the seller's behalf:

 • Inventory